Microbiology and Immunology

 Sequencing of the deer tick (Ixodes scapularis) genome revealed the nature of a Rickettsia endosymbiont that is frequently found in deer tick populations.
 Genomic analysis of this species, now called Rickettsia buchneri, unearthed a large and diverse cache of mobile genetic elements.
 Prominent among these is a distinct integrative and conjugative element named RAGE (Rickettsiales Amplified Genetic Element).
 Dr. Gillespie and colleagues determined that RAGEs are the vehicles for seeding Rickettsia genomes with many of the factors underlying obligate intracellular biology and pathogenesis.
 Recent analyses discovered substantial diversity among R. buchneri RAGEs, both within individual ticks as well as in the I. scapularis population at large, indicating that RAGEs are actively mobilizing across Rickettsia species.
 Dr. Gillespie and a team led by colleague Dr. Jeanne Salje (University of Cambridge) recently determined that RAGEs are also actively transferring between genomes of the agent of Scrub Typhus, Orientia tsutsugamushi.
 Rickettsia and Orientia species are closely related rickettsial lineages that differ markedly in their biology and pathogenesis, allowing for many key insights through comparative analyses.

 This RAGE-mediated lateral gene transfer has steered research and discovery in three main focal areas:

 1. Virulence Factors

 The search for Rickettsia secreted effectors that target host cell molecules begins with detecting probable products of lateral gene transfer (e.g., piggybacking on RAGEs, phylogenetic signal discordant with “housekeeping” genes) that may contain eukaryotic-like characteristics (e.g., ankyrin repeats, Sec7-like domains, phosphatidylinositol kinase motifs).
 Dr. Gillespie and colleagues then aim to identify the rickettsial secretion pathway involved in translocating such effectors.
 A major focus is the rvh T4SS, wherein effectors must bind the rvh coupling protein (RvhD4) prior to secretion.
 Several approaches are used to capture RvhD4-effector interactions, with subsequent characterization of effectors using in vitro and in vivo experiments.
-The effectors RalF and RARP-2 have been shown to be translocated into host cells by Rickettsia typhi during infection, and other candidate effectors are currently being characterized.
+The effectors RalF, RARP-2 and Risk1 have been shown to be translocated into host cells by Rickettsia typh during infection, and other candidate effectors are currently being characterized.